Actually, these are different genres of music, often interpreted with different guitars.

 In more technical-musical terms, fingerstyle, in addition to what has been said, can also refer to an execution of guitar played in counterpoint.

 We can produce the counterpoint by performing two different lines at the same time: the melody line with trebles and the accompaniment line with basses.
+This allows the guitarist more complete and self-sufficient performances.
 Both lines play independently.
-This procedure allows the guitarist to complete and self-sufficient performances.

 The term ‘fingerpicking’ instead, regards the technique originated on the acoustic guitar with American music, mainly the blues and the country.